sohamch/MDMC/Examples/1_Binary_Lattice_Gas_data_Generation/ReadMe.txt

 kind of system, see the original variation principle by Dallas R. Trinkle in phys. rev. lett.
 (2018) as well as the supplementary materials of our paper.

+Pre-requisites:
+-We need to specify a path to a crystal data file that contains and supercell and symmetry-related information.
+Since in this repository we simulate only FCC-based alloys, an example crystal data file for FCC solids named "CrystData.h5" can be found in the "CrysDat_FCC" directory in the repository home directory, where jupyter notebooks are also given that illustrate how to generate the crystal data and what data they contain.
+This file has also been included in our data base along with all our data sets since it was used in all our simulations.

+IMPORTANT: Note that to generate the datasets and train/evaluate the networks or cluster expansion models, the same crystal data file must be used, since it contains the group operations and jump directions in a specified order.

 We first show how to generate single-step data sets to train the cluster expansion and neural networks in the notebook "1_makeDataSet.ipynb", where we use the LatGas.py module (in the Utils directory) to simulate lattice gases.